neunhoef/shuntingyard/x/X.md

 Inputs are generally immutable, output arguments count as uninitialized but can be written to.
 Reference arguments count as initialized and can be modified.
-If the TYPE is a struct type, then the above notation does not allow the function to inspect the member variables.
+If the TYPE is a struct type, then the above notation does not allow the function to inspect or modify the member variables.
 If the function shall have access to the member values, one has to write two minus signs as in

     NAME <-- TYPE         to give the function read access to members NAME --> TYPE         to give the function write access to members